-THE ROLE OF THE GOVERNING BOARD
+THE ROLE OF THE GOVERNING BODY

-The government has high expectations of governing boards.
+The government has high expectations of governing bodies.
 They are the strategic leaders of our schools and have a vital role to play in making sure every child gets the best possible education.
-For schools such as ours this is reflected in the law, which states that the purpose of governing boards is to ‘conduct the school with a view to promoting high standards of educational achievement at the school’.
+For schools such as ours this is reflected in the law, which states that the purpose of governing bodies is to ‘conduct the school with a view to promoting high standards of educational achievement at the school’.

 - Ensuring clarity of vision, ethos and strategic direction